iisaka51/scrapinghelper/README.md

   **CAUTION**
   f you use a free proxy to login to something or enter personal information and POST it, you must be assured that it will be leaked.
+  Keep in mind, it is like writing your credit card number and security code on a postcard.

 ## KNOWN PROBLEM